 The side pockets on this backpack are made from Robic Nylon.
-Robic Nylon is not a material I commonly see on backpack pockets, but I liked these pockets.
+Robic Nylon is not commonly seen on backpack pockets, but I liked these pockets.
 The material is snug and durable and does not lose its elasticity.
-The pockets themselves are some of the best I've seen on a backpack.
+The pockets are some of the best I’ve seen on a backpack.

 I easily stored any size water bottle in the deep, wide pockets without worrying about the bottles falling out if I was scrambling or going off-trail.
 There is even a small strap and buckle to snug up the pockets if needed.
-A drainage hole on the side of the side pocket is also nice to have if carrying any wet clothing, etc., that needs to dry out.
+A drainage hole on the side pocket is also nice if carrying any wet clothing, etc., that needs to dry out.

 Crown2 60 Backpack Review – Carrying Capacity

 This backpack, at 60 liters, has plenty of carrying capacity.
-Even though the main pack itself is one large open sack, there are plenty of smaller pockets to separate your gear.
+Even though the main pack is one large open sack, plenty of smaller pockets separate your gear.

-The lid is 5 liters with a lot of extra room if needed, and only weighs 2.6 ounces.
-The lid combined with the large mesh pocket on the back of the pack and the hip belt pockets provides even more capacity.
+The lid is 5 liters with a lot of extra room if needed, and it only weighs 2.6 ounces.
+The lid, combined with the large mesh pocket on the back of the pack and the hip belt pockets, provides even more capacity.
 Many hikers are going back to using fanny packs, but I prefer having a single unit.
 It is less for me to leave behind when hitching to and from trail towns.

 The pocket on the Crown2 60 is too tight.
 I can’t fit my tarp-tent in it, and it allows for minimal airflow if I want to dry out anything like socks, shirts, etc.

-On the other hand, I was able to get my silnylon BA UL1 Copper Spur, its poles, and my umbrella in the pocket.
-Dyneema is not nearly as flexible as silnylon, but more hikers are using Dyneema tarp-tents and shelters.
+On the other hand, I got my silnylon BA UL1 Copper Spur, its poles, and my umbrella in the pocket.
+Dyneema is not nearly as flexible as silnylon, but more hikers use Dyneema tarp tents and shelters.

 Crown2 60 Backpack Review – Materials

 The main body of the Crown2 60 uses 100D High-tenacity nylon.
-I had to do a little scrambling throughout the hike, and there was maybe one brushy area.
+I had to scramble throughout the hike, and there was maybe one brushy area.
 Overall the hiking was pretty tame, and the material held up fine.
-It is durable and should hold up well in even brushier or more challenging conditions.
+It is durable and should hold well in even brushier or more challenging conditions.

 The inside seams are not taped on this backpack, but the manufacturer states that the fabric is treated with “Neverwet” Liquid Repellant.
 There were periods of rain that were consistent and not very heavy, and the pack stayed relatively dry.

 “Waterproofness” is not that big a deal for me.
-I use a compactor bag with all my backpacks and have for years with no issues.
-I stuff my Down sleeping bag/quilt and clothes into the compactor bag in the bottom of the pack and roll the compactor bag closed.
-My food, electronics, toiletries, etc., are all kept in two other waterproof stuff sacks.
+I have used a compactor bag with all my backpacks for years with no issues.
+I stuff my Down sleeping bag/quilt and clothes into the compactor bag at the bottom of the pack and roll the compactor bag closed.
+My food, electronics, toiletries, etc., are all in two other waterproof stuff sacks.

-I have dropped my backpacks in rivers, hiked in tropical storm conditions, and never had my gear get wet.
+I have dropped my backpacks in rivers, hiked in tropical storm conditions, and never got my gear wet.

 Crown2 60 Backpack Review – Additional Components

 The Crown2 60 provides plenty of options for consolidating your pack load when hiking, starting with its roll-top closure.
 I prefer the roll-top backpacks.
-I can continue to reduce the pack's size as I eat my food and the pack gets smaller.
-The Granite Gear has a nice big sleeve, which allows it to expand well also if needed.
+I can continue to reduce the pack’s size as I eat my food and the pack gets smaller.
+The Granite Gear has a nice big sleeve, allowing it to expand well if needed.

-The top strap itself is a double strap, which I like, but it is not long enough.
+The top strap is a double strap, which I like but is not long enough.
 I use my top straps to cinch down my packs, but I also use them for my bear canisters in those areas that require them.
 The Crown2 strap is not long enough for me to do that.

 There is no lack of straps on the Granite Gear.
 There are straps across the back to compress the sides and even a strap across each side pocket to keep smaller items from tumbling out if you are tumbling around!
 Don’t forget the standard loops at the bottom of the backpack.
 It has those also.

-Granite Gear states the Crown2 60 has a hydration sleeve, but unless I want to remove the frame Sheet and use that sleeve, I could not find one.
-There is a clip for a hydration pouch, though, and a small slit for the hose at the backpack's top middle section.
+Granite Gear states the Crown2 60 has a hydration sleeve, but I could not find one unless I want to remove the frame Sheet and use that sleeve.
+There is a clip for a hydration pouch and a small slit for the hose at the backpack’s top middle section.

 Crown2 60 Backpack Review – Final Thoughts

-The Granite Gear Crown2 60 Women's Fit is a good choice at its price point.
-It is a comfortable, well-built backpack that offers a lot of flexibility and multiple features.
+The Granite Gear Crown2 60 Women’s Fit is a good choice at its price point.
+It is a comfortable, well-built backpack with a lot of flexibility and multiple features.
 Flexibility allows you to adjust this pack for different hikes – long, short, cold weather, etc.

-- I was a little hesitant when I first tried on the backpack, and its foam back pad seemed too hard.
-It was quite comfortable, though over time, especially with heavier loads.
+- I was hesitant when I first tried on the backpack, and its foam back pad seemed too hard.
+It was quite comfortable, though, over time, especially with heavier loads.

-- The pack offers flexibility to adjust its components for the load size I want.
+- The pack allows me to adjust its components for my desired load size.

 - The side pockets are some of the better side pockets I have used.
 They are deep and easily allow me to retrieve and insert water bottles.